kapenike/OmniKeys/README.md

 	}
 	`

-##### Hold: Ctrl, Shift, f + Type: . ; \
+#### Ctrl, s + hey
+*If user holds control and s, and types "hey", prevents default save / history action*

 	`
 	{
-		hold: ['Control','Shift','f'],
+		hold: ['Control','s'],
-		shortcut: ['.',';','\\',],
+		shortcut: Array.from('hey'),
-		action: function () { console.log('I hope this isn\'t one of your shortcuts') }
+		action: function () { console.log('disable Ctrl + s default, but allow "hey" to be typed and then fire') }, preventDefaultOnHold:'',
+		preventDefaultAll:''
 	}
 	`

-##### Hold: Ctrl, s + Type: m
-*This requires `preventDefaultAll` to stop default save event from firing while the shortcut isn't complete*
+*Note: this shortcut requires all type shortcut defaults to be prevented (`preventDefaultAll`) as allowing the continuation of Ctrl + h to the DOM would open your history tab.
+Ctrl + s is disabled with `preventDefaultOnHold`*

+#### Shift, a, z + hey
+*If user holds Shift, a and z, and types "hey", the "hey" will continue to the DOM and shortcut will run*

 	`
 	{
-		hold: ['Control','s'],
+		hold: ['Shift','a','z'],
-		shortcut: ['m'],
+		shortcut: Array.from('hey'),
-		action: function () { console.log('Expand on save command while preventing its default event') },
-		preventDefaultAll: ''
+		action: function () { console.log('Prevent Shift + a + z from being sent to the DOM, allow "hey" to be typed and then fire') }, preventDefaultOnHoldAll:'',
+		allowDuringInput:''
 	}
 	`

-##### Type: /save
-*This uses `allowDuringInput` to accept the shortcut while the user is typing.
-If `preventDefaultAll` was used in conjunction, the event would fire but no text would be output to the active DOM element.
-Using `preventDefault` would only prevent the final character "e" from being input to the DOM element.*
+*Note: `preventDefaultOnHoldAll` is required to prevent a and z from being sent to the DOM. "hey" is sent to the DOM as there are is no `preventDefault(All)` option.
+However, this shortcut would be cancelled if activated while able to type in the DOM if we didn't have `allowDuringInput` included.*

+#### Type: "/save", then "more"
+*This captures when the user types `/save` or `/savemore` (inclusive).
+This represents the ability to stack shortcuts*

 	`
 	{
 		hold: [],
 		shortcut: Array.from('/save'),
-		action: function () { console.log('User typed /save in a field or not') },
+		action: function () { console.log('User typed "/save"') },
 		allowDuringInput: ''
+	},
+	{
+		hold: [],
+		shortcut: Array.from('/savemore'),
+		action: function () { console.log('User followed that up with "more"') },
+		allowDuringInput: ''
 	}
 	`

-## Bugs and ToDos
+## ToDos
-Theres a few, but I'm tired.
-If anyone happens to stumble across this between now and tomorrow ... here's whats up:
-1. (Bug ... sorta) Type keys are converted to hold keys after the keydown event and removed when the keyup is fired.
-This all works great for hold keys but can bring an issue to the user when typing fast.
-When typing fast there is some overlap where two of these type keys are in keydown state at the same time.
-This creates a mismatch to the shortcut you're going for.
-Find some elegant way to detect when this occurs and keep type keys in the type queue ... this can't be done with `setTimout` or the script will lose access to its most valuable feature.
-2. (ToDo) Add `predictInput` feature.
+1. (ToDo) Add `predictInput` feature.
 Detect if event target is a DOM input.
 This would allow a shortcut like `Ctrl + s` that doesn't have its default event stopped to run its shortcut code before the default action occurs.
 Currently the default is to run directly after the following DOM update, so the shortcut code will run after the default action.
-3. (ToDo) Add ability to restrict shortcut to only while users input is changing the DOM.
+2. (ToDo) Add ability to restrict shortcut to only while users input is changing the DOM.
-4. (ToDo) So much more
+3. (ToDo) Create example application